ZCHAnalytics/AWS_Python_data-centralisation/README.md

 - Removing rows that only contain N/A or unintelligible values.
 - Standardising date and time formats.
 - Cleaning country codes and continents names.
-- Removing non-number chacarcters from numeric columns, where appropriate (e. card number 💳).
+- Removing non-number characters from numeric columns, where appropriate (e. card number 💳).
 - Dropping columns with junk data.
 - Converting products' weights ⚖️ provided in kg, k, oz, ml, g to a consistent decimal value in kilograms.